rustyollie/mallet-replication/README.md

 | Memory allocation | ✓ | System-dependent |
 | SLURM settings | ✓ | Cluster-dependent |
 | Stoplist path | ✓ | User preference |

-### Running Different Analyses

-If you want to explore different model configurations:
-1. Create a copy of the script
-2. Clearly label it as exploratory (not replication)
-3. Document all parameter changes
-4. **Do not call it a replication**

 ---